Research Triangle: Building a Foundation for Pharmaceutical and Biotechnology Excellence

 In the 1950s, North Carolina had a struggling economy, the second lowest per capita income in the US, and was largely dependent on tobacco farming and industries requiring manual labor.
 There was a brain drain as university graduates looked for opportunities outside the state.
 Government and business leaders came together with a plan to meet these challenges and, in 1959, created Research Triangle Park (RTP).
 Its goal—to attract high-tech companies to the state—was successful, as companies like IBM and Burroughs Wellcome opened research and development (R&D) campuses.

 Surrounded by universities and community colleges with life sciences programs, companies in RTP were able to access highly skilled graduates, increasing employment in the state.
 By the 1990s, pharmaceutical companies were looking to partner with contract research organizations (CROs) for drug development and clinical trials.
-By 2000, 61% of new businesses in the area were involved with drug discovery and the development of medical devices.
+By 2000, 61% of new businesses in the area were involved with drug discovery and the development of medical devices.2 Today, this 7,000-acre research park is the largest of its kind in the US.
+It includes 300 companies in biopharmaceutical and other life sciences and technology.
+The RTP Foundation, which runs the park, supports collaboration between universities in the Triangle, fosters cooperation between universities and biopharmaceutical companies, and works to improve the state’s economy.

 The Triangle has become well-known specifically for cell and gene therapy (CGT), in part due to the long history of CGT in the region—the UNC School of Medicine Gene Therapy Center in Chapel Hill was founded in 1993 by one of the pioneers of gene therapies, Dr. Jude Samulski.
 Jaguar Gene Therapy is building a $125 million facility in RTP to manufacture adeno-associated virus (AAV)-based gene therapies, Beam Therapeutics is constructing an $83 million plant to develop precision medicines, and IQVIA, a CRO, opened an innovation lab in the park in 2021, focusing on bioanalytics, vaccines, biomarkers, and genomics.
 This is by no means an exhaustive list: other companies in RTP include Pfizer, Novartis Gene Therapies (formerly AveXis), and Audentes (an Astellas company).